 In 1941 she was eagerly awaiting the arrival of her parents when a cablegram brought word that they could not come due to submarine activity in the Caribbean and of course, the only transportation available was by ship which meant waiting for 2 ½ more years to see them.
 This was a big blow to her.
 Dot had planned to live at Mission Court with them, but Dr. and Mrs. Henry Mack on the A.T.S. faculty invited her to live in their Home.
 Upon graduation she went to Blackstone, Virginia, to work with the Reverend Thomas and Louise Fry.
 She was paid by the Defense Council to work with serviceman and their families seeking to bring them nearer to Christ and within the Christian fellowship of the Blackstone Church.

 She talked over her plight with her parents, feeling more and more like hypocrite when people would introduce her as “one of our own returning to Africa.”
-Her father’s loving counsel was that the Lord instituted marriage before missions; so Joe wrote the Board of World Missions to break her appointment by them and the State Department sent back her $10 for her visa.
+Her father’s loving counsel was that the Lord instituted marriage before missions; so, Joe wrote the Board of World Missions to break her appointment by them and the State Department sent back her $10 for her visa.
 She Joe visited Blackstone where Dr. Fry announced their engagement from that pulpit.
-Most people do not realize that missionary children have to put married, but the Blackstone Church became her home for this important event in her life.
+Most people do not realize that missionary children have no home church in which to get married, but the Blackstone Church became her home for this important event in her life.
 The Women of the Church decorated the sanctuary and put on their reception.
 Despite gas rationing all of their immediate family members were present for the rehearsal and wedding, except for Mardia Brown who had two young children.
-Joe had $50 for their 3-day honeymoon in the Natural Bridge area of Virginia.
+Joe had $50 for their 3-day honeymoon in the Natural Bridge and Mountain Lake area of Virginia.
 Young people of the First Church of Petersburg gave them a noisy send off with all the trimmings for newlyweds for Joe had worked at two chapels out from First Church as well.

 Joe’s first request from Koreans was that he be the choir director at a church across town which he was glad to do.
 Lepers living in pitiful conditions in a riverbed sought his friendship and help.
 His loving care of them and their church during their years of ministry, earned Joe the privilege of being Pastor Emeritus of their church in Samnye where these folks have a thriving chicken business.
 These leprosy patients do well, are integrated back into society and welcome Joe each Christmas morn to preach at their church.
 Upon arrival in Chonju, Joe had of necessity rounded up some carpenters and workmen to repair the shell of the house they were to live in for 17 years.
 When Dot first saw it, there were no doors, no windows, no electric fixtures, no plumbing an old huge tub too heavy to move.
 Margaret Pritchard, the nurse, graciously cared for them till their abode was usable.
 Dot fixed this house into a home and was mostly busy with children and family although she renewed Korean language study the day Barron was a month old.
 To get milk for the children, Joe traveled to Mokpo where he sought the man who had worked for his parents when he was a lad.
 There he bought a Holstein from him, rented a box car which they filled with soybean feed for the cow and proceeded to Chonju all for a cost of $115.
 Pea-sae-won, who knew how to care for a cow, and his patient wife, who did well at caring for “mish-kids”, became Dot and Joe’s faithful helpers for years and years.
 Deacon Pae gardened using American seeds, milked and pasteurized the milk, and acted guard the many nights Joe was off itinerating.
 Nurse Pritchard knew when women lacked milk to nurse their babies and instructed them to go to the Hopper’s kitchen door daily to get the milk they needed.
 Other missionary families bought milk for their children, also.